J. Robert Oppenheimer: Bomb design

-In 1943 development efforts were directed to a plutonium gun-type fission weapon called "Thin Man".
+In 1943, development efforts were directed to a plutonium gun-type fission weapon called "Thin Man".
 Initial research on the properties of plutonium was done using cyclotron-generated plutonium-239, which was extremely pure but could be created only in tiny amounts.
-When Los Alamos received the first sample of plutonium from the X-10 Graphite Reactor in April 1944, a problem was discovered: reactor-bred plutonium had a higher concentration of plutonium-240, making it unsuitable for use in a gun-type weapon.
-In July 1944, Oppenheimer abandoned the gun design in favor of an implosion-type weapon.
+When Los Alamos received the first sample of plutonium from the X-10 Graphite Reactor in April 1944, a problem was discovered: reactor-bred plutonium had a higher concentration of plutonium-240 (five times that of "cyclotron" plutonium), making it unsuitable for use in a gun-type weapon.

+In July 1944, Oppenheimer abandoned the Thin Man gun design in favor of an implosion-type weapon; a smaller version of Thin Man became Little Boy.
 Using chemical explosive lenses, a sub-critical sphere of fissile material could be squeezed into a smaller and denser form.
 The metal needed to travel only very short distances, so the critical mass would be assembled in much less time.
 In August 1944, Oppenheimer implemented a sweeping reorganization of the Los Alamos laboratory to focus on implosion.
-He concentrated the development efforts on the gun-type device, a simpler design that only had to work with uranium-235, in a single group; this device became Little Boy in February 1945.
-After a mammoth research effort, the more complex design of the implosion device, known as the "Christy gadget" after Robert Christy, another student of Oppenheimer's, was finalized in a meeting in Oppenheimer's office on February 28, 1945.
+He concentrated the development efforts on the gun-type device, but now with a simpler design that only had to work with highly enriched uranium, in a single group.
+This device became Little Boy in February 1945.
+After a mammoth research effort, the more complex design of the implosion device, known as the "Christy gadget" after Robert Christy, another student of Oppenheimer's, was finalized as Fat Man in a meeting in Oppenheimer's office on February 28, 1945.

-In May 1945 an Interim Committee was created to advise and report on wartime and postwar policies regarding the use of nuclear energy.
-The Interim Committee in turn established a scientific panel consisting of Arthur Compton, Fermi, Lawrence and Oppenheimer to advise it on scientific issues.
-In its presentation to the Interim Committee, the scientific panel offered its opinion not just on the likely physical effects of an atomic bomb, but on its likely military and political impact.
+In May 1945, an Interim Committee was created to advise and report on wartime and postwar policies regarding the use of nuclear energy.
+The Interim Committee established a scientific panel consisting of Oppenheimer, Arthur Compton, Fermi, and Lawrence to advise it on scientific issues.
+In its presentation to the Interim Committee, the panel offered its opinion not just on an atomic bomb's likely physical effects but also on its likely military and political impact.
 This included opinions on such sensitive issues as whether the Soviet Union should be advised of the weapon in advance of its use against Japan.

 Trinity

-The joint work of the scientists at Los Alamos resulted in the world's first nuclear explosion, near Alamogordo, New Mexico, on July 16, 1945.
-Oppenheimer had given the site the codename "Trinity" in mid-1944 and said later that it was from one of John Donne's Holy Sonnets.
-According to the historian Gregg Herken, this naming could have been an allusion to Jean Tatlock, who had committed suicide a few months before and had in the 1930s introduced Oppenheimer to Donne's work.

-Oppenheimer later recalled that, while witnessing the explosion, he thought of a verse from the Bhagavad Gita (XI,12):